jjsanchezf/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the IPython notebook "Camera_Calibration.ipynb".
+The code for this step is contained in the IPython notebook "Camera_Calibration.ipynb"(./Camera_Calibration.ipynb).

 First of all, the number of inside corners in any given row `nx` and colum `ny` are declared.
 Based on these dimensions, the array `object_point_grid` is generated, such array will be the (x, y, z) coordinates of the chessboard corners in the world.
 It's assumed that all points lie on the same plan on the z direction,thus fixing them at `z=0`.
 2 empty buffer arrays, `objpoints` and `imgpoints` are also initialized. these arrays will contain the corner coordinates of the chessboards (`objpoints`), and the actual possitions of such point on the images (`imgpoints`).